 Frederick Law Olmsted

 Zenos Frudakis has created the first statue of 19th century Renaissance man Frederick Law Olmsted (1822 – 1903).
-Commissioned by The North Carolina Arboretum, the monument to the man known as the father of American landscape architecture, who was also a reporter for the fledgling New York Times, a social critic and public administrator, to be unveiled at a ceremony on April 22, in the Arboretum’s Blue Ridge Court in Asheville, N.C.
+Commissioned by The North Carolina Arboretum, the monument to the man known as the “Father of American Landscape Architecture,” who was also a reporter for the fledgling New York Times, a social critic and public administrator, to be unveiled at a ceremony on April 22, in the Arboretum’s Blue Ridge Court in Asheville, N.C.
+Sculpted by Zenos Frudakis, this is the first ever larger-than-life bronze statue of Frederick Law Olmsted.

 Monumental Sculpture